salehsadid/CV-and-Portfolio/README.md

 ---

 > Feel free to explore, download, or connect!
-> I'm open to collaborations, internships, research opportunities, and hackathons.
+> I'm open to collaborations, internships, research opportunities.